haythamfayek/haythamfayek.github.io/index.md

 ---
 <br/>

-My research interests are broadly in artificial intelligence, machine learning, deep learning, and machine perception.
+My research lies broadly in artificial intelligence, machine learning, and deep learning, with a focus on data-efficient learning, multimodal learning, and trustworthy AI.

+I am interested in enabling AI systems to learn effectively from limited supervision, multiple modalities, and continuously evolving data.
+My work spans multimodal learning, foundation models and large language models, continual and self-supervised learning, neural architecture search, trustworthy AI, and AI for scientific and industrial applications.

+<!--
 I am primarily interested in learning systems that systematically generalize from limited labelled data.
 This includes learning algorithms that can learn from a limited number of samples by drawing on prior experiences in other tasks and those that can learn despite limitations in labels in uni-modal and multi-modal data.

-<!--
-I am interested in learning algorithms that can learn from a limited number of samples by drawing on prior experiences which includes transfer learning, multi-task learning, continual learning, and meta-learning.

-I am also interested in learning algorithms that can learn despite limitations in labels in data which includes weakly supervised learning, few-shot learning, and self-supervised learning.
 -->

 <br/>